 - a.
 Upon receipt of a written request for a formal hearing, the College Chief Instructional Officer or Chief Student Services Officer will arrange for the hearing within a reasonable time period not to exceed twenty (20) instructional days.
 The written request should contain a statement detailing the grievance to be resolved, and the action or remedy requested.
-The College Chief Instructional Officer or Chief Student Services Officer will forward signed copies of all written grievances to the faculty member being grieved within seven 7) instructional days. - b.
-A grievance withdrawn from the formal hearing stage will be deemed without merit and cannot be refiled. - c.
+The College Chief Instructional Officer or Chief Student Services Officer will forward signed copies of all written grievances to the faculty member being grieved within seven 7) instructional days. - A grievance withdrawn from the formal hearing stage will be deemed without merit and cannot be refiled. - c.
 The formal hearing will be conducted before the College Student Grievance Committee.
-This committee will be composed as follows: - (1)One (1) student appointed by the ASRCC College President. - (2)One (1) faculty member appointed by the College Academic Senate President. - (3)One (1) manager appointed by the Chief Executive Officer of the College. - (4) The Chief Executive Officer or his/her designee a person who has received training in proper procedures - will serve as chair of the committee. - d.
-The College Student Grievance Committee will: - (1)Set a reasonable time limit for the hearing. - (2) Receive signed written statements from both student and faculty involved in the grievance specifying all pertinent facts relevant to the case in question, a copy of which will be given to the other party with due notification of rights and responsibilities in the procedure for disposing of the case. - (3) Transmit to all parties a written list of intended areas of inquiry to be asked at hearings or interviews, at least seventy-two (72) hours in advance of the hearing. - (4) Allow each party the right to be assisted at the hearing by a student or staff member of the College whose participation will be limited to directly advising the student or staff member.
+This committee will be composed as follows: - (1)One (1) student appointed by the ASRCC College President. - (2)One (1) faculty member appointed by the College Academic Senate President. - (3) One (1) manager appointed by the Chief Executive Officer of the College. - (4) The Chief Executive Officer or his/her designee a person who has received training in proper procedures - will serve as chair of the committee. - d.
+The College Student Grievance Committee will: - (1) Set a reasonable time limit for the hearing. - (2) Receive signed written statements from both student and faculty involved in the grievance specifying all pertinent facts relevant to the case in question, a copy of which will be given to the other party with due notification of rights and responsibilities in the procedure for disposing of the case. - (3) Transmit to all parties a written list of intended areas of inquiry to be asked at hearings or interviews, at least seventy-two (72) hours in advance of the hearing. - (4) Allow each party the right to be assisted at the hearing by a student or staff member of the College whose participation will be limited to directly advising the student or staff member.
 If there is a need for accommodation for a disability, the student must notify the appropriate College Chief Instructional Officer or the Chief Student Services Officer at least seventy-two (72) hours in advance of the hearing.
 The advisor may not enter into the proceeding of the grievance committee.
 In addition, each party has the right to question witnesses and testimony. - (5) Judge the relevancy and weight of testimony evidence.
 The committee will make its findings of fact, limiting its investigation to the formal allegations.
-It will also make recommendation for disposition of the case.
+It will also make recommendation for disposition of the case. - (6) Maintain a transcript of the proceeding which will be kept in a confidential file but be available for review by either party - (7) Submit its findings of fact and recommended action to each party and the appropriate College Chief Instructional Officer or Chief Student Services Officer within ten (10) instructional days of the completion of the formal hearing.